Key Features & Specifications

 Enabling Predictive “drive-test realism” in the Algorithm Phase

-The W1715 MIMO Channel Builder starts with published geometry-based WINNER-II and Correlation-based MIMO fading algorithms, extending each underlying SISO model with correlation-based fading after each tap.
+The W1715 MIMO Channel Builder starts with published geometry-based WINNER-II/WINNER+ and Correlation-based MIMO fading algorithms, extending each underlying SISO model with correlation-based fading after each tap.
 The MIMO Channel Builder then incorporates 2D far-field EM data into the propagation characteristics of the simulated MIMO radiators.
 The simulated fading blocks degrade MIMO signals with near-field crosstalk that is precise, realistic, and predictive.
 When combined with other SystemVue advantages, such as fast envelope-level RF effects and HARQ throughput measurements, the result is unprecedented link-level fidelity for LTE architects that yields predictive insights much earlier in the design process for superior partitioning and algorithmic development.
 SystemVue brings drive-test realism into the architecture phase of the design, before hardware has been implemented.

 Who should use Keysight’s W1715 MIMO Channel module?